dart-lang/site-www/src/null-safety/index.md

 ## Null safety principles

-Dart null safety support is based on the following three core design principles:
+Dart supports null safety using the following three core design principles:

 * **Non-nullable by default**.
 Unless you explicitly tell Dart that a variable can be null, it's considered non-nullable.
 This default was chosen after research found that non-null was by far the most common choice in APIs.

-* **Incrementally adoptable**.
-You choose _what_ to migrate to null safety, and _when_.
-  You can migrate incrementally, mixing null-safe and non-null-safe code in the same project.
-We provide tools to help you with the migration.

 * **Fully sound**.
 Dart’s null safety is sound, which enables compiler optimizations.
   If the type system determines that something isn’t null, then that thing can _never_ be